borisdj/EFCore.BulkExtensions/README.md

 Those in Db that are not found in the list will be deleted.
 Partial Sync can be done on table subset using expression set on config with method:
 `bulkConfig.SetSynchronizeFilter<Item>(a => a.Quantity > 0);`
 Not supported for SQLite (Lite has only UPSERT statement) nor currently for PostgreSQL.
-Way to achieve there sync functionality is to Select or BulkRead existing data from DB, split list into sublists and call separately Bulk methods for BulkInsertOrUpdate and Delete.
+Here way to achieve sync functionality is to Select or BulkRead existing data from DB, split list into sublists and call separately Bulk methods for BulkInsertOrUpdate and Delete.

 **BulkRead** (SELECT and JOIN done in Sql)
 Used when need to Select from big List based on Unique Prop./Columns specified in config `UpdateByProperties`